-The reason there are less showers on Etihad is because they feel their passengers in The Residence need their own shower.
+The reason there are fewer showers on Etihad is that they feel their passengers in The Residence need their own shower.

 Emirates Vs Etihad Vs Qatar First Class Bar/Lounge – Which Is Best?

-An onboard bar, exclusively accessible for passengers flying the premium cabins, is present on the Airbus A380 aircrafts of Etihad, Emirates and Qatar but not British Airways.
-Your chances of flying an Airbus A380, and thus socialising with other passengers in a fantastic onboard bar, are highest with Emirates, which has no less than 60 of these megaplanes in its fleet (Qatar Airways and Etihad own only 4 and 2 Airbus A380s respectively).
+An onboard bar, exclusively accessible for passengers flying the premium cabins, is present on the Airbus A380 aircraft of Etihad, Emirates and Qatar but not British Airways.
+Your chances of flying an Airbus A380, and thus socialising with other passengers in a fantastic onboard bar, are highest with Emirates, which has no less than 60 of these mega planes in its fleet (Qatar Airways and Etihad own only 4 and 2 Airbus A380s respectively).

 The Etihad bar is designated as “The Lobby” but even in First Class, you’ll have to have your drinks refilled from the display case, rather than having an onboard bartender serving you.
 If you prefer a more traditional bar experience, you’ll find it on Emirates with extensive seating, mood lighting, a horseshoe-shaped bar and a real-life bartender.